Subaqueous volcano: Characteristics

 Characteristics can be sorted to infer subaqueous eruption or emplacement of silicic pyroclastic deposits.
 Larger pumice blocks rise for a more extended period of time (minutes to hours) in comparison to smaller pumice fragments because of gases trapped within vesicles and the possibility of fine ash fragments becoming entrained into the rising plume of gas and heated water because of the low density and weight.
 Therefore, subaqueous silicic pyroclastic eruptions may be diminished in the course size fraction as well as the very fine ash size fraction based on the buoyancy of the material in the water medium.
 These characteristics are important in determining the style of subaqueous eruption and emplacement mechanism.
 The characteristics of texture, such as grain morphology and grain size abundances also provide information on the process of the eruption style, transport, or flow properties, whether turbulent or laminar.

 Seafloor exploration

 Seafloor exploration has discovered that more volcanic eruptions occur at the bottom of the sea than on land.
 However, the effects of ambient water and hydrostatic pressure on silicic volcanic eruptions in subaqueous settings are not entirely understood due to the inability of deep marine eruptions to be directly observed and studied.
-Because of this, information about recent deep-water volcanic eruptions are still incomplete and limited.
+Because of this, information about recent deep-water volcanic eruptions is still incomplete and limited.

-Conclusions

-Studies of subaqueous volcanoes in Japan have concluded that clear evidence for eruption and/or emplacement of pyroclastic flows continues to require examination of these deposits, although inferential evidence such as grain morphology, sorting and grading can be used to identify and document ancient subaqueous volcanic deposits.

-The University of California, Santa Barbara intends to continue to conduct further research, which may provide further information on styles of subaqueous volcanic eruptions and/or flow characteristics of volcanic deposits.